gf-eaton/procedures/microgrid_application.md

 #### Version 2

 This version is the result of 10 months testing and only mandatory components are installed.
 Fully tested.
 Secured.
 Fast.
-Auto maintenance for Dummy.
+Auto maintenance.

 Ideal OS : Debian 11 (or latest)
 Ideal HW : 4 core cpu, 4GB RAM, 16GB/32GB storage